Long-Tail vs. Short-Tail Keywords: What Are They and When to Use Them

 Sign up for our newsletter to get exclusive content marketing news and resources.

-Choosing the right keywords for your online content is critical to a successful search engine optimization (SEO) strategy.
+Choosing the right keywords for your online content is key to a successful search engine optimization (SEO) strategy.
 After all, your keywords can boost the visibility of your website on search engine results pages (SERPs) and help you reach the right audience at the right time.

 Why Are They Called Short-Tail and Long-Tail Keywords?